DSH-Bench: A Difficulty- and Scenario-Aware Benchmark with Hierarchical Subject Taxonomy for Subject-Driven Text-to-Image Generation: DSH-Bench

 \subsubsection{Subject Image Processing}

 \quad \textit{\textbf{1) Image Filtering}} \quad To filter unsuitable images, we use aesthetic score~\cite{xu2024visionreward} and SAM~\cite{kirillov2023segment} to filter images with low image quality and inappropriate proportions of subject regions.
 The curated images are subsequently cropped to centralize the reference subject. \quad \textit{\textbf{2) Subject Difficulty Level Classification}}\quad As illustrated in \cref{fig:difficulty scene diff}, the model's performance varies considerably across different samples.
 To derive meaningful insights, we classify the subject images according to the difficulty level that the model experiences in preserving details of the reference subject.
 We define three subject difficulty levels, including (1)\textbf{ Easy:} Subjects characterized by minimal surface complexity and homogeneous textural properties, exemplified by smooth-surfaced objects such as a ceramic mug with uniform coloration.
 These cases present negligible challenges for detail preservation due to their structural regularity.
 (2)\textbf{ Medium:} Subjects containing discernible high-frequency features while maintaining global structural coherence, such as cylindrical containers with legible typographic elements.
 These cases require intermediate detail preservation capabilities.
 (3)\textbf{ Hard:} Subjects exhibiting non-uniform texture distributions and multi-scale geometric details, typified by objects like book covers containing fine-grained calligraphic elements.
 Such cases expose model limitations in maintaining structural fidelity and textural granularity under complex topological constraints.
 We utilize GPT-4o to classify the subject images according to the aforementioned criteria.
 Subsequently, all images are reviewed by five human annotators to ensure accuracy and consistency.
 As these images are curated based on a meticulously constructed taxonomy, they possess the comprehensiveness and representativeness required for rigorous evaluation.
 Given the inference efficiency of current generative models, an overabundance of redundant images would substantially inflate the evaluation overhead.
-Ultimately, we obtain a total of \textbf{459} high-quality images.
+Ultimately, we obtain a total of \textbf{459} high-quality images. \quad \textit{\textbf{3) Validation of Difficulty Labels against Objective Image Properties}}\quad To verify that our difficulty labels reflect intrinsic image complexity rather than model-dependent heuristics, we randomly sample 50 images per difficulty level (5 independent runs) and compute three model-independent complexity metrics: Canny edge density, GLCM contrast, and JPEG bits/pixel (quality factor $Q=85$).
+As reported in \cref{tab:difficulty_metrics}, all three metrics increase monotonically from Easy to Medium to Hard, and each exhibits a statistically significant positive Spearman correlation with the difficulty level ($p<0.01$).
+This confirms that our difficulty labels correlate with objective, model-agnostic image properties, rather than relying on circular model-dependent definitions.